haody101/SHOW-CASE/README.md

 # SHOW-CASE
-# Interesting school assigments and projects
+# Interesting school assigments and projects from UC Davis